 Try the plant-based sloppy joe or enjoy a refreshing Greek salad.
 This centrally-located dining option also has a fantastic toppings bar, complete with sautéed mushrooms, deep fried onions, and a bunch of fresh veggies.
 Cosmic Ray’s is also very accommodating to guests with gluten, egg, dairy, nut, shellfish, and soy allergies.

 I am always up for a late-night snack at Cosmic Rays.
 My favorite is the S’mores dessert and french fries.
 I know that sounds like a terrible combination, but it is salty and sweet and actually quite affordable!
-It has been one of my favorite Magic Kingdom restaurants since I was a little girl because it is quick and affordable!
+Cosmic Ray’s has been one of my favorite Magic Kingdom restaurants since I was a little girl, so the nostalgia also hits home as well!

 Aloha Isle Refreshments